nextstrain/cli/doc/aws-batch.md

 [getting started guide]: https://docs.aws.amazon.com/batch/latest/userguide/Batch_GetStarted.html
 [AWS Batch wizard]: https://console.aws.amazon.com/batch/home#/wizard

-#### Job definition

-Create a new job definition with the name `nextstrain-job`.
-If you use a different name, you'll need to use the `--aws-batch-job` option to `nextstrain build`, set the `NEXTSTRAIN_AWS_BATCH_JOB` environment variable, or set `job` in the `[aws-batch]` section of `~/.nextstrain/config`.

-Choose the job role _NextstrainJobsRole_, which you just created in the IAM roles section above.

-Specify the container image `nextstrain/base:latest` and an empty command.
-(In the wizard, delete the pre-filled command, leaving the JSON result as an empty array (`[]`).)

-Select the number of desired vCPUs and amount of memory you'd like each Nextstrain build job to have access to.

-Set the retry attempts to _1_ and the execution timeout to _14400_ seconds (4 hours).
-The timeout ensures that broken, never-ending jobs will be terminated after 4 hours instead of racking up EC2 costs.
-Adjust it if necessary for your builds.

-No job parameters or job environment variables are required.

 #### Compute environment

 Create a _managed_ compute environment with a name of your choosing.